chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_FAQ.md

 Below are details on how to use the Amazon Web Services (AWS) Command Line Interface (CLI) tool to download data from the CryoET Data Portal.

-**The Data Portal's S3 bucket is public**, so it can be used without credential sign in by specifying `--no-sign-request` in your commands.
-In only a few minutes, you can get started downloading data following the steps in the [Quickstart Guide](#quickstart), and for more details, refer to the [Installation](#installation), [Download Data](#download-data), and [Optimize Download Speed](#optimize-download-speed) in-depth explanations.
+**The Data Portal's S3 bucket is public**, so it can be used without sign-in credentials by specifying `--no-sign-request` in your commands.
+We recommend following our [Quickstart Guide](#quickstart) to get started downloading data in only a few minutes.

+For more details or to troubleshoot, refer to the [Installation](#installation), [Download Data](#download-data), and [Optimize Download Speed](#optimize-download-speed) in-depth explanations.

 ### Quickstart
 1. Download the installer: [MacOS Installer Download](https://awscli.amazonaws.com/AWSCLIV2.pkg) / [Windows Installer Download](https://awscli.amazonaws.com/AWSCLIV2.msi)
-2. Open installer and complete installation following prompts.
+2. Open installer and complete installation following the prompts.
 (No further steps, since credentials ARE NOT needed to use the tool.)
 3. Open terminal (MacOS) or command prompt (Windows).
 4. Copy and paste the command from the download prompt for the desired data into terminal / command prompt and hit enter.
 5. Alternatively, create a custom command inserting the S3 URL of the data and the desired download destination in the spaces provided.